dev-cycles/contextive/README.md

 ## Installation

-### All in one IDE Plugins
+### IDE Plugins

-Contextive language server does not need to be installed separately.
+For the following IDEs, Contextive can be installed via their plugin marketplaces.

 #### Visual Studio Code